Chat with us, powered by LiveChat

 The Local File will include details regarding the organizational and shareholding structure, information on business operations, the business strategy of each department/business segment and financial data of each type of business or product, and more.

-For a full list of details contained in the local file download ‘The Complete Guide to Doing Business in China” for FREE.
+For a complete list of details in the local file, request ‘The Complete Guide to Doing Business in China” in the right contact form.

 Country-by-Country Reporting